alexbhatt/win10setup/README.md

 ```

 ## [Python](https://www.python.org/downloads/)
-Download and install python via the exe installer; note this includes PIP.
+Download and install python via the exe installer.
 Python is useful to have installed even if not using as the primary data tool.

 ### CLI tools